 Back to the art though and in addition to the definite Banksy, a few other pieces also appeared at the same time on streets near to the raised bridge.
 One piece on Cooper Street was text based and read:

 “There must be more to life than writing there must be more to life on the wall”

 The other on nearby Bromley Street was a stencil of a young girl sitting dispontant next to a dead upturned bird.
-A clear reference to Hull’s famous dead bod, the artwork adopted a single layer stencil style in black and white which is the style for which Banksy has become famous.
+A clear reference to Hull’s famous dead bod, the artwork is a copy of a previous Banksy piece which originally featured the girl with blue bird.
 Cue fevered speculation that one, if not both, of the additional pieces were also by the elusive mystery artist.

 Wincolmlee and the Scott Street Bridge

 All located in the Wincolmlee area of Hull, it was just over a week following the Banksy’s first appearance that we managed to actually visit.
 Intrigued by the furore and eager to get out of London for a bit, our last trip to the city was to see the Freedom Festival where we learnt about the amazing tale of Dead Bod which we wrote about on Inspiring City.

 Wincolmlee though was an area we’d not seen before.
 Off the beaten track, I doubt that this area saw much of the benefits of the City of Culture.
 It is run down and in need of some care.
 The Banksy itself is located on the Scott Street Bridge.
 Permanently raised, it is exposed to the elements and decaying.
 It would have once provided a crossing over the River Hull which the whole industry of this area would have depended upon.
 Now, much of the area appears derelict, although looking at the river, overlooked by the cities industrial heritage, it is still strangely beautiful.